YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MISSINGDELIM, Delimiter dddd expected before qqqq vvvv

-GDE Error: This indicates that the delimiter dddd (usually dash character in Unix, slash character in VMS) is expected just before vvvv is specified. vvvv is a GDE object or qualifier indicated by qqqq.
+GDE Error: This indicates that the delimiter dddd (usually dash character) is expected just before vvvv is specified. vvvv is a GDE object or qualifier indicated by qqqq.

 Action: Specify the delimiter as indicated.